-In August 2013, we entered into an amended and restated letter agreement with Dr. Zsebo that will replace her letter agreement described above and become effective in connection with the execution and delivery of the underwriting agreement related to this offering.
-Under the amended and restated letter agreement, Dr. Zsebo is entitled to an annual base salary of \$417,524, is eligible to receive an annual target performance bonus of 45% of her base salary, and certain severance benefits, the terms of which are described below under "-Potential Payments Upon Termination or Change of Control."
+We entered into an amended and restated letter agreement with Dr. Zsebo in August 2013, as amended in January 2014, that will replace her letter agreement described above and become effective in connection with the execution and delivery of the underwriting agreement related to this offering.
+Under the amended and restated letter agreement, Dr. Zsebo is entitled to an annual base salary of \$417,524, is eligible to receive an annual target performance bonus of up to 25% of her base salary as determined by the board of directors, and certain severance benefits, the terms of which are described below under "-Potential Payments Upon Termination or Change of Control."